DIY Wedding Crinoline

 Without the crinoline, or its cousin the hoop skirt, dresses like this wouldn’t exist!
 And that would be a tragedy.

-I tried to make my crinoline using this tutorial from Sugardale, but I wanted to make an elastic waistband (I’m a beginner!
-Leave me alone!) and I also ended up buying the wrong fabric (I’m a beginner!), plus I ruffled my fabric way more than I was supposed to (I am a friggin BEGINNER, people!) so the tutorial didn’t end up applying to me very much.
+I tried to make my DIY wedding crinoline for my rehearsal dinner dress using this tutorial from Sugardale, but I wanted to make an elastic waistband (I’m a beginner!
+Leave me alone!), and I also ended up buying the wrong fabric (I’m a beginner!).
+Plus I ruffled my fabric way more than I was supposed to (I am a friggin’ BEGINNER, people!), so the tutorial didn’t end up applying to me very much.
 I ended up making more of a tutu…

 This was the most difficult thing to photograph ever.